edagne18/Arduino-Project/README.md

 ## License

-This project is licensed for educational purposes only as part of the COMP 493 Capstone Project.
+This project is licensed for educational purposes only as part of the Capstone Project.